Photogrammetry-Topics/Minimal-camera-network/README.md

 🔍 Overview

-This repository provides a full implementation of the ILP-based camera network optimization framework proposed in the paper.
-The method takes a dense set of candidate viewpoints, computes visibility and photogrammetric penalty matrices (GSD, B/H, accuracy), and solves for the minimal set of cameras that still satisfies quality and coverage constraints.
+This repository provides the full MATLAB implementation of the ILP-based minimal camera network optimization framework described in the paper.
+The method takes a dense set of candidate viewpoints around a structure, computes visibility and photogrammetric penalty matrices (GSD, B/H, triangulation accuracy), and solves an Integer Linear Program to select the smallest subset of cameras that still satisfies coverage and quality constraints.

+The framework is designed for UAV-based inspection and photogrammetry, enabling significant reductions in:

+number of images

+mission duration

+battery consumption

+redundancy in coverage

+…while preserving reconstruction accuracy.

 📁 Repository Contents